arges/xdp-redirector/README.md

 ## quick start

-On target machine:
+On target machine where ext0 is the device using the NIC under test:
 ```
 make
-sudo ./setup
+sudo DEV=ext0 ./setup
 ```

 From another machine (that can route through target machine NIC):